 Our goal is to show how an effective BLBQ model arises from an antiferromagnetic hybrid spin chain composed of spin-1 and spin-$\frac 12$ sites as depicted in Fig.~\ref{fig:fig1}(b).
 The Hamiltonian for the hybrid spin chain with $N_s$ spin-$\frac 12$ spacers between each of the $L$ spin-1 sites is

 with

-where $\textbf{S}_{m}$ is the $m$-th spin-1 operator and $\textbf{s}_{m,i}$ is the $i$-th spin-$\frac 12$ operators to the right of the $m$-th spin-1.
+where $\textbf{S}_{m}$ is the $m$-th spin-1 operator and $\textbf{s}_{m,i}$ is the $i$th spin-$\frac 12$ operator to the right of the $m$th spin-1.
 We consider finite chains terminated by spin-1 at each end, thus the number of spin-1's is $L$, and $L-1$ is the number of unit cells. $J_2$ and $J_3$ are coupling constants between spin-1 and spin-$\frac 12$ sites, and between two spin-$\frac 12$ sites, respectively.

-Motivated by the fact that antiferromagnetic couplings arise when such spins sites are realised by nanographene flakes (see Fig.~\ref{fig:fig1}(a)), we consider here only the case $J_2,J_3>0$.
-In our analysis, we consider three distinct cases (see Fig.~\ref{fig:fig1} (c) from top to bottom): The regime $J_2\ll J_3$, where the spacer spins are essentially locked in singlets but mediate an effective interaction between two spin-1's, which can be understood by perturbation theory on a single spin-1 dimer with a pair of spin-$\frac 12$ spacers in between.
-Numerical density matrix renormalization group (DMRG) simulations \cite{White1992} are performed to analyse spin chains across the full parameter range (see Methods and Supplementary Information) $J_2\ll J_3$, $J_2\approx J_3$, and $J_2\gg J_3$, where we find ground states consistent with an effective BLBQ coupling evolving from the Heisenberg point $\beta_\text{eff}\approx 0$ for $J_2\ll J_3$ to the AKLT value $\beta_\text{eff}\approx -\frac 13$ for intermediate $J_2\approx J_3$.
-For $J_2\gg J_3$, a transition occurs to a phase with nearly decoupled valence bond solid dimers.
+Motivated by the fact that antiferromagnetic couplings arise when such spins sites are realized by nanographene flakes [see Fig.~\ref{fig:fig1}(a)], we consider here only the case $J_2,J_3>0$.
+In our analysis, we consider two distinct cases [see Fig.~\ref{fig:fig1} (c)].
+In the regime $J_2\ll J_3$, the spacer spins are essentially locked in singlets but mediate an effective interaction between two spin-1's, which can be understood by perturbation theory on a single spin-1 dimer with a pair of spin-$\frac 12$ spacers in between.
+Numerical density matrix renormalization group (DMRG) simulations \cite{White1992} are performed to analyze spin chains for $J_2\ll J_3$ up to $J_2 > J_3$, where we find ground states consistent with an effective BLBQ coupling evolving from the Heisenberg point $\beta_\text{eff}\approx 0$ for $J_2\ll J_3$ to the AKLT value $\beta_\text{eff}\approx -\frac 13$ for intermediate $J_2\approx J_3$.

-\subsection{Perturbation Theory in the Limit $J_2\ll J_3$}
+\subsection{Perturbation theory in the limit $J_2\ll J_3$}